Cooking with school aged kids

 Kids who help in the kitchen can learn valuable skills that will assist them both at home and at school.

 The kitchen can be a learning lab.
 As your child learns how to crack eggs and stir sauce, he or she is also gaining new reading, math and science skills.
 Reading recipes is a great way to improve reading comprehension.
-Counting ingredients, sequencing what gets mixed first-next-last, and measuring with fractions using cups and spoons is a great way to enhance math skills.
+Counting ingredients, sequencing what gets mixed first-next-last, and measuring with cups and spoons enhances math skills.
 Learning about hot/cold, floating/sinking, dissolving, melting and freezing helps demonstrate basic science principles.

-Cooking fosters responsibility.
-Good cooks of all ages should always wash their hands before handling food so make proper hand washing a priority.
-Knowing how to safely handle kitchen utensils and appliances is also an important part of learning to cook.
-Allow your child the opportunity to practice the proper way to handle a sharp knife, operate the microwave and use an oven mitt.
+Cooking also fosters responsibility.
+Good cooks of all ages should understand the basics about food safety so make proper hand washing a priority and demonstrate the importance of clean work surfaces and how to avoid the cross contamination of certain foods.
+Knowing how to safely handle kitchen utensils and appliances is also an important part of learning to cook so allow your child the opportunity to practice the proper way to handle a sharp knife, operate the microwave and use an oven mitt.
 Provide supervision by modeling, assisting, observing and providing safety reminders as needed.

 Working together in the kitchen helps develop social skills.
 Learning to work together, take turns and solve problems encourages patience, cooperation and teamwork.
 Cooking also allows families time to communicate and connect, especially after a long day at school or work.